kmung/csc351-os-ext2/README.md

 The FS shall use 4KB block size and for each time a file needs to be lengthened, it shall allocate 8 more blocks.

 ## The Shell
 The shell should be similar in behavior as the Bourne shell.
+Each command is done without dash options.
+Wildcards not implemented.

 ## Git basics
 ### Installing Git